OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### GPRS SIM800L mobile connection

-To configure the device, the first thing to consider is the time synchronization via Network time protocol (NTP) and the GPRS SIM 800L
+To configure the device, the time synchronization should be consired first through the Network time protocol (NTP) and the GPRS SIM 800L

-The following are the methods for synchronization with the GPRS SIM 800L module.
+The following are the synchronization methods with the GPRS SIM 800L module.

 ```python:
 sim800L.signalLevel(None)